 2022 World Cup qualifiers: Libya shock Aubameyang's Gabon as Salah-less Egypt beat Angola

-Libya shocked Pierre-Emerick Aubameyang’s Gabon with a 2-1 defeat in their opening match in the 2022 Fifa World Cup qualifiers.
+Libya shocked Pierre-Emerick Aubameyang’s Gabon with a 2-1 defeat in their opening match of the 2022 Fifa World Cup qualifiers.

-The Panthers gave up their early lead and conceded a goal in each half of Wednesday's encounter which set them up to a poor start.
+The Panthers gave up their early lead and conceded a goal in each half of Wednesday's encounter which set them up for a poor start.

 Andre Biyogo Poko got Gabon off to a flying start with his 11th-minute opener at the Martyrs of February Stadium but Libya responded shortly after with their equaliser.